samuelshoun/benfords_law_test/README.md

 In this test, following convention applies:

-H0: The data adhere to Benford's Law Ha:<br>
+H0: The data adhere to Benford's Law<br>
-The data do not adhere to Benford's Law
+Ha: The data do not adhere to Benford's Law

 Learn more about Benford's Law here:<br>
 https://en.wikipedia.org/wiki/Benford%27s_law